-Data Drum is a platform offering automated live graphics, news stories and APIs to help explain the world to everyone from curious citizens to academics, analysts and investors.
+Data Drum is a new platform offering clean, automated macroeconomic and social data to explain the world to everyone from executives to people on the street.
+We make data accessible and sweep away costly, mind-numbing and time-sapping tasks.

 Collection of your Personal Information

 Data Drum may collect personal information, which is not unique to you, including but limited to your: